 It allows the lower portion of the colon to be examined with the help of an endoscope or thin tube.

-It can be used to help diagnose certain intestinal problems that can cause symptoms such as constipation or diarrhea and abdominal pain.
+It can help diagnose some intestinal issues that can cause symptoms such as constipation or diarrhea, and abdominal pain.

 Abnormal growths can also be detected.